mcwitt/resume/main.typ

   and Kubernetes
 - Automated QA workflow for contractors, including AST-level checks to verify safety and robustness
-- Turned hackathon product idea into internal app for automated diagnosis and correction of data quality issues in core product, drastically reducing time to address issues
+- Designed and implemented application for automated diagnosis and correction of data quality issues in core product

 // #work(
 //   title: "Contract Software Engineer",